michligtenberg2/travelbot/README-en.md

 ## 🎬 Example usage

-Below you see an example response from Henk and how the pieces fit together.
+Below you see an example response from Heino and how the pieces fit together.